-Now let me repeat these words: I stand to be seen, I talk to be heard and I sit down to be appreciated.
+Now let me repeat these words: stand to be seen, I talk to be heard and I sit down to be appreciated

 Past Department Commander Nixon, Kansas: I am always glad to meet the Sons of Veterans.
-I have two boys myself, and it gives me great pleasure to be here with you today.
-We expect you boys to carry on after we are gone.
+I have two boys myself, and it gives great pleasure to be here with you today.
+We expect you boys to and we have all the confidence that you boys will carry on when we are gone.

-Past Department Commander Laycock, Colorado: I have the honor to live at the foot of Pikes Peak.
-People in the east think that is west, but we call ourselves middle west.

-I am proud to come before you as a representative of your fathers and we have all the confidence that you boys will carry on when we are gone.
 We trust you for that explicitly.

+Past Department Commander Laycock, Colorado: I have the honor to live at the foot of Pikes Peak People in the east think that is west, but we call ourselves middle west

+I am proud to come before you as a representative of your fathers